Elder Berry – Sambucus canadensis

 I grow elderberries on my property in Lakefield, Ontario.
 I use the flowers and leaves to make several skin applications.
 I use the berries to make traditional elderberry syrup, elixir and tinctures.

-I used to wild gather most of my berries and flowers, but with the trendiness of wild food and medicine growing, I feel it is important to use more sustainable practices.
-I now supplement my use of berries by buying dry, organic berries which are sustainably grown and gathered.
+I also wild craft berries and flowers, in an ethical and sustainable way.
+When I have run out of those, I buy dry, organic berries and flowers from local farms that are sustainably grown and gathered.
 It is my hope to one day have enough elders growing in my garden to sustain my small business.

 How to use Elderberry Syrup